Best Hotels in Berlin

 Each district has a mood:

-• Mitte – for first-timers and sightseers; easy to walk everywhere.
+• Mitte – for first-timers and sightseers; easy to walk everywhere and home to many best hotels in Berlin.

 • Prenzlauer Berg – leafy, family-friendly, with good hotel apartments in Berlin.